codedfiles/glowing-broccoli/Asylo.md

-*RenVM is currently at the beginning of [phase sub-zero](https://github.com/renproject/ren/wiki/Phases).*
+*RenVM is currently at the beginning of [phase sub-zero](https://github.com/renproject/ren/wiki/Phases).
+This document is a work-in-progress.*

 0. [Too Long; Didn't Read](#tldr)
 1. [Design](#design)